Living in Italy as an American: What To Expect?

 There are several self-employment visas, each of which is suitable to the particular situation:

-1. Startup Visa – that’s a tricky one and will be issued if you plan to open an innovative company in Italy or want to join an existing Italian company as a top manager.
+- Startup Visa – a tricky one and will be issued if you plan to open an innovative company in Italy or want to join an existing Italian company as a top manager.

 Visa for self-employed and freelancers is one of the simplest ways to relocate to Italy.
-However, you will need to obtain a related work permit in order to be self-employed in the country.
+However, you will need to obtain a related work permit to be self-employed in the country.

 For example, if you want to apply for a visa as a freelancer, you can not use a company as a sponsor.
 Freelancers must prove that they have Italian customers.